 Since 1997, nurseries, playgroups and crèches providing day care for children under 6 years in Ireland have to meet certain regulations.
 Read about the regulation of pre-school childcare places in Ireland here.

-Registered childcare providers must be notified to your local Health Services Executive Area and inspected by it.
+Registered childcare providers must be notified to the Child and Family Agency and inspected by it.
 The childcare facility must be registered with either the National Childminding Association of Ireland or the National Children's Nurseries Association.
 County Childcare Committees have been assigned to advance the provision of child care services within your area.
 Check with your local authority for more information on your local Committee.